-Vitamin D Deficiency
+Vitamin D Deficiency Symptoms

 Healthcare providers don’t usually advise routine checks of vitamin D levels.
-Still, they might need to check if a person has certain medical conditions or risk factors for vitamin D deficiency and have symptoms of it.
+Still, they might need to check if a person has certain medical conditions or risk factors for vitamin D deficiency and has symptoms of it.

 A disruption in any part of the vitamin D physiological pathway can result in vitamin D deficiency, which may lead to bone pain, muscle weakness, falls, low bone mass, and fractures.